NEWS, EDITORIALS, REFERENCE

 The color ram is special, the vic always sees it on an extra bus groepaz__, #c64friends, March 21, 2018

 Indeed, when you look at the schematics, you can see that the VIC-II has not just 8 data bus lines, D0 through D7.
 It has 4 additional data lines, D8, D9, D10 and D11.
 These are wired directly to the 4 data bit lines of the static color ram.
-This means the VIC-II is able to read 12 bits of data simultaenously, on the same clock cycle.
+This means the VIC-II is able to read 12 bits of data simultaneously, on the same clock cycle.
 It also means that it has access to the color data without needing to punch a 1K sized addressing hole somewhere in the 16K bank of main memory it's able to see.
 That's very cool.

 Now, what about the Character ROM?